RaykHoefemann/borg-server/README.md

 # borg-server

 **ATTENTION: Currently not working!!!**
-Podman-Container for a BorgBackup server based on Debian and Fedora CoreOS as host.
+Podman container for a BorgBackup server based on Debian, with Fedora CoreOS as the host.

 ## Features